 St Nicholas is the Parish church of Arrington.
 It is the smallest church in the Orwell Group and serves a rural community of some 400 people.
 There are two regular Sunday services a month in the church, there is also one additional service in the Clifden Close Community rooms each month.
 Morning Prayer is said each Tuesday morning at 8.00 am.

-Arrington is unusual for this part of Cambridgeshire in having a small spire and the only church in the benefice with such a spire.
+Arrington is unusual for this part of Cambridgeshire in having a small spire.
 This was built in 1750 by one of the carpenters who was employed in the re-building of Wimpole Hall.

 The church is normally open each day from 09.00am and will close around 04.00pm.
-However during the summer months (British Summer time) it will close later around 6.00pm The churchyard is open at all reasonable times.
+However during the summer months it will close later around 6.00pm.
+The churchyard is open at all reasonable times.
 The churchyard is also being managed to offer a habitat for wild plants and flowers.

 The church is able to consume very little energy and is better than best practice for its Carbon footprint.
 It is also a Fairtrade church.

 There is limited parking in the lay-by outside the church and on Church Lane.
-Access is via a steep path up from Church Lane.
+Access is via a steep path up from Church Lane, with a handrail.
 Stepped access down into the church and steps up within the church.
 We have large print service and hymn books.
-We would welcome guide dogs for those with visual and hearing impairments.
+We welcome assistance dogs.
 No toilets.
-There is heating and there are guide books/leaflets.
+There is some heating and there are guide books/leaflets.
 FairTrade coffee and tea is provided after the morning service.